vemo068/stock_manager/README.md

 To install and run the Inventory Mobile App locally, follow these steps:

 1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project directory: `cd inventory-mobile-app`
+2. Navigate to the project directory: `cd stock_manager`
 3. Install dependencies: `flutter pub get`
 4. Run the app on a connected device or emulator: `flutter run`